Parallel, Distributed, and Quantum Exact Single-Source Shortest Paths with Negative Edge Weights

-In parallel models, much progress has been made with SSSP algorithms.
-Very recently, Rozhoň, Haeupler, Martinsson, Grunau and Zuzic~\cite{rozhon2022undirected} and Cao and Fineman~\cite{exactcf2023} show that SSSP with polynomially bounded non-negative integer edge weights can be solved with $\tilde{O}(m)$ work and $n^{1/2+o(1)}$ depth in the parallel model.
-In contrast, the Bellman-Ford algorithm solves negative-weight SSSP with $O(mn)$ work and $O(n)$ depth.
-Cao, Fineman and Russell~\cite{cfrnagetivesssp} proposed an algorithm solving negative-weight SSSP with $\tilde{O}(m\sqrt{n})$ work and $n^{5/4+o(1)}$ depth.
+In parallel models, there has been much recent progress for the non-negative-weight SSSP problem.
+Rozhoň, Haeupler, Martinsson, Grunau and Zuzic~(\cite{rozhon2022undirected}) and Cao and Fineman~(\cite{exactcf2023}) showed that SSSP with polynomially bounded non-negative integer edge weights can be solved with $\tilde{O}(m)$ work and $n^{1/2+o(1)}$ depth in the parallel model.
+By contrast, the known bounds for negative-weight SSSP are significantly weaker: the classic Bellman-Ford algorithm solves negative-weight SSSP with $O(mn)$ work and $O(n)$ depth, and recently, Cao, Fineman and Russell~(\cite{cfrnagetivesssp}) improved this to $\tilde{O}(m\sqrt{n})$ work and $n^{5/4+o(1)}$ depth.

-Similarly, in distributed models, Rozhoň \etal~\cite{rozhon2022undirected} and Cao and Fineman~\cite{exactcf2023} show algorithms for SSSP with non-negative integer edge weights that take $\tilde{O}((n^{2/5+o(1)}D^{2/5}+\sqrt{n} + D)$ \footnote{Here and throughout, we use $D$ to denote the undirected hop-diameter of $G$.} rounds.
+Similarly, in distributed models, Rozhoň \etal~(\cite{rozhon2022undirected}) and Cao and Fineman~(\cite{exactcf2023}) show algorithms for SSSP with non-negative integer edge weights that take $\tilde{O}((n^{2/5+o(1)}D^{2/5}+\sqrt{n} + D)$ rounds\footnote{Here and throughout, we use $D$ to denote the undirected hop-diameter of $G$.}.
 On the negative-weight SSSP front, the Bellman-Ford algorithm takes $O(n)$ rounds.
-The current state-of-the-art by Forster, Goranci, Liu, Peng, Sun and Ye~\cite{distributednegativessp2021}, which uses Laplacian solvers, gives an $\tilde{O}(m^{3/7+o(1)}(n^{1/2}D^{1/4}+D))$ round algorithm for negative-weight SSSP.
+The current state-of-the-art by Forster, Goranci, Liu, Peng, Sun and Ye~(\cite{distributednegativessp2021}), which uses Laplacian solvers, gives an $\tilde{O}(m^{3/7+o(1)}(n^{1/2}D^{1/4}+D))$ round algorithm for negative-weight SSSP.

+In the quantum edge query model, Durr, Heiligman, Høyer, and Mhalla~\cite{DurrHHM06} show an algorithm for SSSP with non-negative edge weights in $O(n^{1.5})$ queries to the adjacency matrix or $O(m^{1/2}n^{1/2})$ queries to the adjacency list, which are both tight.
+We are not aware of any quantum edge query algorithm solving negative-weight SSSP better than the trivial $O(n^2)$ or $O(m)$ algorithm.

-There is a substantial gap between the best known upper bounds for SSSP and negative-weight SSSP in these models and, in fact, the number of landmark algorithms for negative-weight SSSP have been comparatively few.
-This begets the following question: Can we close the gap, and get parallel and distributed algorithms for negative-weight SSSP that are nearly as efficient as the best SSSP algorithms?
+There is a substantial gap between the best known upper bounds for non-negative-weight SSSP and negative-weight SSSP in these models and, in fact, the number of landmark algorithms for negative-weight SSSP has been comparatively few.
+This begets the following question: Can we close the gap, and get parallel, distributed, and quantum algorithms for negative-weight SSSP that are nearly as efficient as the best non-negative-weight SSSP algorithms?
 This paper gives an answer in the affirmative.
-The main results of this paper are as follows.